DevExpress-Examples/winforms-grid-update-datasource-from-separate-thread/Readme.md

 # Data Grid for Windows Forms - Update a Grid Control's datasource from a separate thread

 This example shows how to safely update a [Grid Control](https://docs.devexpress.com/WindowsForms/DevExpress.XtraGrid.GridControl)'s data source from a background thread.
-The approach shown allows you to avoid possible synchronization issues between the main and background threads.
+The technique shown allows you to avoid possible synchronization issues between the main and background threads.

 <!-- default file list -->